You are here

 If none of the reasons above apply, then you have a right to receive severance pay.
 The amount depends on how long you worked for them, what’s in your contract, and other factors.

 If they’re allowed, temporary layoffs still can’t last forever (they call ‘em temporary for good reason).
 Generally, it’s a maximum of 13 weeks.
-Right now, if the temporary layoff is because of COVID-19, BC has extended the maximum length of a temporary layoff to 16 weeks.
+Right now, if the temporary layoff is because of the COVID-19 emergency, BC has extended the maximum length of a temporary layoff to 24 weeks.
 After that, if you don’t get your job back, you’d typically be eligible for severance.

 As well, workers affected by the pandemic can apply for the BC emergency benefit for workers.
 This is a one-time $1,000 payment.